Disease X: What is the illness spreading in Congo? – DW – 12/09/2024

 "Malaria is a common disease in the area and may be causing or contributing to the cases," the WHO reported on December 8.

-Hunter suspects the disease is probably a respiratory infection.
+Hunter says the disease is probably a respiratory infection.
 Because some patients reported anemia as a symptom, Hunter thinks the bacteria Mycoplasma pneumonia could be a likely culprit.

 "But it is too early to make a definite diagnosis until further analyses are reported," Hunter said.